Latreia5255/demo/README.md

 demo
 ====

-Demo of current coding samples, documentation samples, showcasing
+Demo of current coding samples, documentation samples, showcasing technologies with which I am experimenting.